OSGeo/gdal/gdal/doc/source/drivers/vector/dgn.rst

 found as raw hexadecimal words (16bits).
 The application id is the second word of the raw data.

-Is up to the user how to decode the user data, depending on the application id.
+Is up to the user how to decode the user raw data, depending on the application id.

 Styling Information